andr3w6826/power-outage-analysis/README.md

 - **Outage Duration vs. Cause Category**

     Key Observations:
-    - Severe weather appears to be associated with some of the longest outages, with many instances lasting over 14,000 minutes (~10 days)
+    - Severe weather appears to be associated with some of the longest outages, with many instances lasting over 14,000 minutes (~10 days).
-    - Intentional attakcs and equipment failures generally lead to shorter outages, indicating a quick resolution time with the exception of an outlier
+    - Intentional attacks and equipment failures generally lead to shorter outages, indicating a quick resolution time with the exception of an outlier.

 <iframe
   src="assets/bivariate-1.html"